| Stephen Hepple Works at

 first half of the 1900s.
 After WWII they became associated with making

-JEDSON instruments (see more below)]
+JEDSON instruments (see more below)] The trumpets

 were stencil horns from Eastern Europe and Italy.
 The mouthpieces were